mtdb/pass-meta/README.md

 ## Installation
 - Enable password-store extensions by setting `PASSWORD_STORE_ENABLE_EXTENSIONS=true`
-- Add this repo as a submodule to your password store and create a symlink to append.bash and meta.bash in `~/password-store/.extensions`
+- Copy append.bash and meta.bash into `~/password-store/.extensions`

-Note: make sure the `yaml` and `oathtool` commands are available in your console
+Note: make sure the `yq` and `oathtool` commands are available in your console

 ## Run tests

 docker-compose -f test.yml up